10 Effective Ways to Heal and Cope With a Long-Term Relationship Breakup

 1. Reflect on past experiences and lessons learned.

-2. Focus on the Future by setting new personal goals and aspirations.
+2. Set by setting new personal goals and aspirations.

 3. Embrace new opportunities and experiences.